The coarse quotient for affine Weyl groups and pseudo-reflection groups: Descent to the Coarse Quotient for Pseudo-Reflection Groups

 \begin{Theorem} (Chevalley-Shephard-Todd Theorem \cite[Chapter 5, Theorem 4]{BourbakiGroupesEtAlgebresdeLieChaptersIVVVI}, \cite{ChevalleyInvariantsofFiniteGroupsGeneratedByReflections}, \cite{ShephardToddFiniteUnitaryReflectionGroups}) If $H$ is any finite group acting on a vector space of dimension $d$, then $V\sslash H \cong \mathbb{A}_k^d$ if and only if $H$ is a pseudo-reflection group. \end{Theorem}

 \begin{Remark} More generally, in fact, the space $\vectorspaceHactson\sslash H$ is smooth only if $H$ is a pseudo-reflection group.
-Since we do not use this theorem in any substantial way, we only remark that this theorem is a consequence of \cref{Chevalley-Shephard-Todd Theorem} and the purity of the branch locus theorem.
-Since we use the smoothness of $\vectorspaceHactson\sslash H$ in a substantial way, this explains our restriction to the case that $H$ is a pseudo-reflecition group. \end{Remark}
+Since we do not use this theorem in any substantial way, we only remark that this theorem is a consequence of \cref{Chevalley-Shephard-Todd Theorem} and the purity of the branch locus theorem. \end{Remark}

 We were unable to locate a proof of the following standard result for general pseudo-reflection groups\footnote{For a proof in the reflection group case, see \cite[Section 3.5]{HumRe}.}, so we recall it here: